-Turtle Pond Loop Trail and Discovery Boxes
+Stop 9: Turtle Pond Loop Trail and Discovery boxes

 Enter the Turtle Pond Loop Trail.
-The marker for stop 9 is located 50 feet on the right next to the first discovery box.
+The marker for stop 9 is located50 feet on the right next to the first discovery box.

 Along this trail are four wooden boxes in the shape of simple gable-roofed houses, about two and a half feet from the ground.
 They are our discovery boxes.
-Each box has a request for a riddle to answer before opening the box.
+Each box has a request or a riddle to answer before opening the box.
 What does the label on the first box next to stop 9 ask for?
 Open the door and see what is inside.
-Go on to the second box which is 43 feet from box I also on the right side of the trial.
+Go on to the second box which is 43 feet from box 1 also on the right side of the trial.

 Twenty-one feet from box 2, on the left of the trail is an Eastern red cedar tree.
 These trees have shaggy bark that birds and small mammals use to line their nests.
 Notice how the bark of the cedar feels very different from the white birch bark.
 Red cedars are in the juniper family and produce blue juniper berries, an important food for birds including Cedar waxwings and bluebirds.
-Eastern red cedar is used for fence posts because it is insect resistant.
-It is also used to line closets and cedar chests because the odor deters moths.
+Eastern red cedar is used for fence posts because of being insect resistant and to line closets and cedar chests because its odor deters moths.
 Measure the circumference of this tree.
 It is 35 inches around.

-If it is spring or early summer, on the left side of the trail, on the forest floor, you may see a common woodland plant called the May apple.
+If it is spring or early summer, on the left side of the trail, on the forest floor, is the May apple, a common woodland plant that flowers in May.
 In spite of its name, its apple-like fruit cannot be eaten.
 You may also see another forest floor plant in flower, trillium, named for the three petals of its flowers.

-The third discovery box is on the left 15 feet from the cedar tree.
+The third discovery is on the left 15 feet from the cedar tree.
 And the fourth and last discovery box is on the right, 41 feet from box 3.
 This is the end of our All Persons Trail tour.